TIME CRITICAL - EGM 3 MARCH 2026

 Technology Transfer Value

-Digital Library and financecloud platform IP
+Digital Library and financecloud platform IP (performance-based valuation)

 Issue Price Per Share